Multilevel-Langevin pathwise average for Gibbs approximation: Introduction

 \textbf{Ergodic approximation and Gibbs approximation}.
 There exists a huge literature on the numerical approximation of the invariant distribution $\pi$ based on such discretization schemes.
 For a general diffusion process, \cite{talay} studies the convergence of an algorithm based on the occupation measure of the Euler scheme almost surely defined (with continuous-time notations) by:

 In order to manage the long-time and discretization errors in the same time, \cite{LP1,LP2} develop the same type of algorithms for Euler schemes with decreasing step sequence (in the same spirit, see \cite{lemaire2,mattingly_stuart,PP1,PP3,panloup1} for refinements or extensions to more general models).
 In the previous references, it is worth noting that the objective is to approximate the generally unknown physical equilibrium of a given stochastic dynamical system.
-The aim is thus different from the MCMC algorithms which aim at sampling a given explicit probability $\pi$ (with the most efficient way).
+The aim is thus different from the MCMC algorithms which aim at sampling a given explicit probability $\pi$ ({in} the most efficient way).

-Nevertheless, when one considers a diffusion with an explicit invariant distribution $\pi$, the above methods can certainly be used in view of MCMC-type objectives: for a Gibbs distribution $\pi$ defined by,
+{Nevertheless, the above methods can certainly be used in view of MCMC-type objectives when they are applied to diffusions with an explicit invariant distribution.
+This is the case when one considers the (overdamped) Langevin diffusion

-where $U:\ER^d\rightarrow\ER$ is a coercive function (such that $e^{-{U}}$ is integrable on $\ER^d$), $\lambda_d$ is the Lebesgue measure on $\ER^d$, the simplest ``diffusion-candidate'' for Gibbs approximation\footnote{`By `Gibbs approximation'', we mean ``approximation of a Gibbs distribution''.} is the (overdamped) Langevin diffusion :

-whose invariant distribution is exactly $\pi$.
-The study of the long-time behavior of Euler-Maruyama schemes of \eqref{langevin_sde} has been the topic of numerous papers in the last years.
+where $\sigma$ is a positive number and $U:\ER^d\rightarrow\ER$ is a coercive function (such that $e^{-{U}}$ is integrable on $\ER^d$).
+It is well-known that the unique invariant distribution of \eqref{langevin_sde} is the \textit{Gibbs distribution} $\pi$ defined by, } The study of the long-time behavior of Euler-Maruyama schemes of \eqref{langevin_sde} has been the topic of numerous papers in the last years.
 Among others, we can refer to \cite{durmus_moulines,durmus_moulines2,Durmus_Majewski, dalalyan,dalalyan_karagulyan,Flammarion_Wainwright} where the authors generally focus on the (Wasserstein, Total Variation,\ldots) distance $d$ between the distribution of the Euler scheme and $\pi$ and optimize the step and the time in order to minimize the number of iterations of the Euler scheme which is necessary to obtain $d({\cal L}(\bar{X}_{n_\varepsilon\pas_\varepsilon}^{\pas_\varepsilon}),\pi)\le \varepsilon$ (for a given $\varepsilon$).
-In particular, these papers mainly focus more on the bias than on the variance.
-In view of applications in machine learning, the authors generally emphasize the dependence in the dimension $d$ of the cost of computation.
-We will come back later on this point and on the existing results compared with ours (see Remark \ref{rem:comparison}).\\
+In particular, these papers focus more on the bias than on the variance.
+In view of applications in machine learning, the authors generally emphasize the dependence {on} the dimension $d$ of the cost of computation.
+We will come back later {to} this point and {to} the existing results compared with ours (see Remark \ref{rem:comparison}).\\